SodiqMojeed/sodiqmojeed/content/blog/second-brain/index.md

 I am glad to share that I developed an interactive web application that visualizes undirected networks, displays their properties, and degree distributions, using some datasets compiled and made available by [Professor Mark Newman](https://public.websites.umich.edu/~mejn/) on this [website](https://public.websites.umich.edu/~mejn/netdata/).

-The Dashboard is available at https://collatics.onrender.com/.
-Kindly exercise a little patience while the applet launches.
+The Dashboard is available at [https://sodiqmojeed.github.io/netvisual-app/](https://sodiqmojeed.github.io/netvisual-app/).